LLNL/Abmarl/docs/src/overview.rst

 Ravel Discrete Wrapper
 ~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`RavelDiscreteWrapper <api_ravel_wrapper>` converts comlex observation
+The :ref:`RavelDiscreteWrapper <api_ravel_wrapper>` converts complex observation
-and action spaces into Discrete space and automatically maps data to and from
+and action spaces into Discrete spaces and automatically maps data to and from
 those spaces.
 It can convert Discrete, MultiBinary, MultiDiscrete, bounded integer
 Box, and any nesting of these observations and actions into Discrete observations
-and actions by "ravelling" their values according to numpy's `ravel_mult_index`
+and actions by *ravelling* their values according to numpy's `ravel_mult_index`
 function.
-Thus, observations and actions that are represented by arrays are converted
+Thus, observations and actions that are represented by (nested) arrays
-into unique numbers.
+are converted into unique scalars.
+For example, see how the following nested space

-For example, see how the following nested space is ravelled to a Discrete space:
+is ravelled to a Discrete space:

 .. code-block:: python